JigeeshaJain/JigeeshaJain/README.md

 - 👀 I’m interested in Software Development
 - I am currently learning concepts of Cloud Computing including Amazon S3, Orchestration,Kubernetes
 - 🌱 I have more than three years of experience with Tableau and Power BI and looking forward to work in Data Analytics field
+- I have interened as a Software developer at Pavilion Data systems where I have worked on Schema registry and KsqlDB
 - 📫 How to reach me jjain1@binghamton.edu

 <!---